Subscribe to our Newsletter

 We will send you a bimonthly newsletter, to keep you updated on new articles, awards and events

-The project aims to create an innovative, sustainable, experiential, inclusive and transnational cultural tourism product combining different, but common UNESCO cultural WH sites in Europe by a thematic narrative logic.
-The resulting tourism packages will be fully focused on UNESCO built heritage and in particular on churches, monasteries and cathedrals, thus according to a “spiritual” narrative logic (“The Soul of Europe”) and addressed to – but not limited to – people with visual impairments, so including all kind of audiences.
+The resulting tourism packages are focused on UNESCO built heritage and in particular on churches, monasteries and cathedrals, thus according to a “spiritual” narrative logic (“The Soul of Europe”) and addressed to – but not limited to – people with visual impairments.